Kohli, Pant help India clinch T20 series against Windies with eight-run win

 Pace bowler Sheldon Cottrell got Ishan Kishan caught behind for two after the left-handed opener's struggle at the crease in a 10-ball stay.

-Skipper Rohit Sharma and Kohli rebuilt the innings in their partnership of 49 with the former captain coming in all guns blazing with a string of boundaries.
+Rohit and Kohli rebuilt the innings in their partnership of 49, with the former captain coming in all guns blazing with a string of boundaries.

 Chase sent back Rohit for 19 and then caught and bowled Suryakumar Yadav for eight.

-Kohli, who had scores of eight, 18 and nought in India's 3-0 ODI sweep of West Indies and then 17 in the opening T20 win, overcame a brief lull to smash his 30th T20I fifty.
+Kohli, who had scores of eight, 18 and nought in India's 3-0 ODI sweep of West Indies and then 17 in the opening T20 win, overcame a brief lull in his glittering career to smash his 30th T20I fifty.

 He raised his 50 with a six off Chase, who finished with figures of 3-25, but was bowled two balls later after his 41-ball knock.